unahouExosite/docs/exositeready/gwe/otau.md

 *  The serial number of the gateway, usually the MAC (e.g. 00:10:C2:9B:A8:46) address of the internet interface (`eth0`, `ppp0`).
-*  The filename of the OTAU content for Gateway Engine to download and install (e.g. `your_app.v1.2.3.tar.gz`)
+*  The filename of the OTAU content for GWE to download and install (e.g. `your_app.v1.2.3.tar.gz`)

 Use the following MrMurano command to deploy the `your_app.v1.2.3.tar.gz` OTAU